Christian-2003/password-vault/docs/security/Authentication Risk Analysis.md

 Generally speaking, data flows either as String or array (e.g. `ByteArray` or `CharArray`).
 The following diagram demonstrates where data flows:
 ![Data flow](../img/security/auth_data_flow.drawio.svg)

+The diagram shows, that the user can enter sensitive data (e.g. passwords or security answers) into the user interface through the Android IME.
+The data is stored in the view model until validation is started.
+Once validation starts, business logic is invoked that orchestrates calls to Android libraries.
+These calls are required for secure handling of data, like loading hash and salt from `SharedPreferences` as well as cryptographic operations.
+Within the app, sensitive data flows as `ByteArray` or `CharArray`.
+After use, these arrays are filled with '0' or '\u0000' to hide the sensitive data until garbage collection.
+This minimizes the chances of data being visible on the heap or in memory dumps.
+Excluded from this are system operations, like the communication between the app and the IME keyboard.
+Jetpack Compose always handles text-data as `String`.
+Therefore, until the data is retrieved from the UI composables, it is stored in string-format.
+However, using arrays outside composable-scope greatly reduces the number of `String`-instances and thus chances of leaking sensitive data in heap or dumps.

+### 2.4 Cryptographic Algorithms
+The app uses the following cryptographic algorithms for authentication purposes:
+* Password-Based Key Derivation Function 2 (PBKDF2)
+* Secure Hash Algorithm 2 (SHA-512)
+* Hash-Based Message Authentication Code (Hmac)

 <br/>